 Save this base file to your computer.

-Next, open Eurodyne flash, and click on “start here” then “Flash and license my ecu for use with Maestro.”
+Next, open Eurodyne flash, and click on “start here” then “License new vehicle for use with Maestro.”

 You will be asked to confirm you want to use the credits to license the new vehicle.